A Feminist Ranking of Female Superheroes

 #9: Sonja

-From: Red Sonja.
 Where To Start: Red Sonja Vol. 1, "Queen of Plagues," by Gail Simone and Walter Geovanni (Dynamite Comics)

 Red Sonja is the Viking warrior queen of your dreams, able to booze, bang, or brandish her sword at any moment with ease.
-Sonja's been around in various forms since 1934, almost a full decade before Wonder Woman lasso'd her way onto the scene, first in the pages of Conan and now in her own solo series.
+Sonja's been around in various forms since 1934, almost a full decade before Wonder Woman lasso'd her way onto the scene, first in the pages of Conan and then in her own solo series.
 Current writer Gail Simone (one of the most talented and prominent female voices in comics) has described Sonja as "mayhem, blood, sex, and red hair," and "lusty, a bit of a drunkard [who] does what she wants, says what she wants, and if you give her any shit, it's entirely possible she'll slay you and your best friend and your best friend's cat."
 So, you know.
 She's pretty rad.

-You can jump right into the current run of Sonja without any background knowledge, though, so don't worry—the story stands on its own.
-Plus, Walter Geovanni handles Sonja's classic metal beach-wear with aplomb; you won't be seeing any unnecessary cheeks or weird boob-and-butt twists in this run of Red Sonja.
-She rocks that bikini because it makes her feel hella fierce in battle, not because some dude happens to think she looks hot in it, and she won't let you forget it.
+You can jump right into the current run of Sonja without any background knowledge—the story stands on its own.
+Plus, though Sonja's look is classic metal beach-wear, she rocks that bikini because it makes her feel hella fierce in battle, not because some dude happens to think she looks hot in it, and she won't let you forget it.

 Feminism Ranking: 4 Rosie the Riveter bandanas